Articles and Essays

 If one had to single out one distinctive feature of Rob’s writing it would probably be his sense of harmony.
 His harmonic work really reminds me so much of pianist Bill Evans, always full of beautiful tension and release.
 He also maximizes these harmonic colours by using rich, full ensemble voicings along with a great sense of orchestral colour, especially with the additional french horns and woodwinds.

 It’s not only Rob’s manipulation of harmony that allows him to stand out, he also had an equally deft hand with melody.
-And, although not known as a composer as much as an arranger, Rob’s own tunes, that are scattered throughout his recordings, were always a highlight.
+And, although not known as a composer as much as an arranger, Rob’s own tunes that are scattered throughout his recordings, were always a highlight.
 Even his larger scale big band jazz originals were always tuneful.
 Check out the beautiful middle section of That’s Right.

 Finally, on top of all of Rob’s qualities as an arranger, composer and player, there was always Rob’s sense of humour, which would often come out of nowhere in the music.
 A favourite moment is the return of the melody in Louisiana where he changes key after the first bar.

 As much as I love the sound of any good big band, it’s the writing that always seems to draw me back repeatedly, to listen over and over.
-To this day, after almost 40 years, I can still hear the sounds of those early Boss Brass recordings vividly in my mind and I know those sounds have had a very big effect on the big band music I create for myself.
+To this day, after more than 40 years, I can still hear the sounds of those early Boss Brass recordings vividly in my mind and I know those sounds have had a very big effect on the big band music I create for myself.
 I have been told I am a harmonically oriented writer, who loves to write virtuosic ensemble passages.
 Well, I’ve always known where that came from.
 Now you do.

 I know I will go on for the rest of my life enjoying the sounds of Rob McConnell and the Boss Brass.